 Demand Forecast Items & Weather Assumptions

 The optimization process compares a portfolio of resources against a specific demand requirement.
 SENDOUT™ generates a daily demand forecast by combining base load and temperature sensitive usage factor inputs with a specified daily temperature pattern input.
-The company develops usage factors for each of the zones shown on Figure 7-A; this includes nine demand centers on NWP and one on GTN which is utilized to meet Cascade’s Central Oregon load.
+The company develops usage factors for each of the zones shown on Figure 7-A; this includes nine demand centers on NWP and one on GTN, which is utilized to meet Cascade’s Central Oregon load.
 In order to develop the temperature sensitive usage factors on a zone by zone basis, the company reviewed pipeline deliveries for the 2004 through 2010 period and developed monthly use per customer per degree day factors.
 The annual customer growth rates from the low, medium and high forecasts discussed in Section 3 were developed for each of the NWP zones and were applied to 2010 monthly core customer counts.
 Weather patterns for each of the zones were developed based on 5 distinct weather areas.
 The weather areas and their applicability to each of the zones are shown in Appendix B-1.

 Prior to the 2007 IRP, the company had developed daily temperature patterns to estimate the impact of weather ranging from warmer than normal to design conditions, with the expected portfolio being one with average weather.
 The average weather pattern historically had been based on the 20 year average excluding the high/low annual degree day totals to develop an annual total for each area.
 These totals were then allocated to the daily readings based on the 90/91 winter pattern since that was the most recent year in the company’s weather history with a peak day reading of 61 DDs.
 However, with the ability to run Monte-Carlo simulations, the company modified its approach and developed its “average” weather pattern based on the company’s 60+ year weather history, and the expected degree days for each month.
 The average pattern for each area was approached on a month-by-month expected value and then the degree days were allocated within the month based on the past years’

 average daily distribution.
 Since a peak event can occur in an otherwise normal weather year, the average weather scenario includes one 3-day peak event, which includes a design day reading of 61 degree days system wide.